kodecocodes/flutter-sample-project/README.md

 - com.raywenderlich base package name (Android, iOS)
 - Razeware license
-- linting rules
+- Flutter team linting rules
-- a clean pubspec.yaml file
+- A clean **pubspec.yaml** file
-- splash screen (Android and iOS)
+- Splash screen (Android and iOS)
-- app icons for all sizes (Android, iOS, web)
+- App icons for all sizes (Android, iOS, web)
-- display name
+- App display name

 The following directions will give further details on how to do that.